top of page

 Prioritization.png

-Workshop 3: Classified all gathered features by importance for the user
+Workshop 3: Prioritizing features by importance for users

 Finally, we used MOSCOW method to classify all of the features including the ones identified in market analysis.